 Process over outcome

-Besides publishing my monthly returns since late 2019 in this blog, I also posted the equity curve of my 20-year backtest to show readers how compounding works for realistic expectations.
-With starting capital of only $25k as an example, the account can grow to almost $1M in 20 years.
-Taking a lot of risk and playing in the risk of ruin territory could bring punters same results in 2 months, but I’m treating trading as a business to survive in the highly competitive markets, and not manipulating with survivorship bias here.
+I’m sharing my annual return since 2017 in this blog.
+In trading, one takes calculated bets with reasonable risk / reward setups to earn risk premium.
+For me as a quant, it’s not a question about the highest absolute return, but it’s much more important how much risk is introduced to the system and how to use capital more efficiently to seize opportunities.
+Taking a lot of risk and playing in the risk of ruin territory could bring punters amazing short-term returns, but I’m treating trading as a business to survive in the highly competitive markets, and not manipulating with survivorship bias here.
 For every trader who made unrealistic returns in a very short time window, there were 1000 others who tried the same and blew up their account.
+Furthermore, it’s usually a matter of time, when gamblers give back the profit and more.

 Markets go up and down, therefore trading performance also fluctuates in time.
 I have experienced enough market moves that I don’t get excited about the outcome of a single trade, and I ignore someone bragging about their short-term returns.
 It just doesn’t matter.Share this post